luapower/luapower-all/ui.md

 works properly if all the wrappable content has either horizontal flow (so the whole layout is _width-in-height-out_) or vertical flow (so the whole layout is _height-in-width-out_).
-Mixed flows will cause the contents which wrap perpendicularly to overflow their container (browsers have this limitation too).
+Mixed flows will cause the contents which wrap perpendicularly to the main flow to overflow their container (browsers have this limitation too).
 Setting `min_cw, min_ch` on the cross-flow layers can be used to alleviate the problem on a case-by-case basis.

 ### The top layer